Is a 40-Hour HAZWOPER Certification Required for Crime Scene Cleanup?

 “The HAZWOPER standard is a performance-oriented standard; the level and type of training under this standard must be based on reasonably anticipated worst-case scenarios.
 Employers must determine the appropriate training levels for their employees by taking into account the potentials hazards the workers could be exposed to, as well as the variability of events and operations in which workers are expected to engage.”

-How many crime and trauma scene clean-up companies do you know of who wear Level A suits and SCBAs (Self-Contained Breathing Apparatus) like the ones in the photo below?
+How many crime and trauma scene clean-up companies do you know of who wear Level A suits and SCBAs (Self-Contained Breathing Apparatus) like the ones in the photo below on a regular basis?

-How many crime and trauma scene clean-up companies do you know of who wear Level B suits and SCBAs like the ones in the photo below?
+How many crime and trauma scene clean-up companies do you know of who wear Level B suits and SCBAs like the ones in the photo below on a regular basis?

 If personnel who clean-up after a suicide, homicide or unattended death at a residence, or business ALSO perform emergency response to train derailments, airplane crashes, and industrial chemical warehouse fires, which do fall under the definition of an “uncontrolled hazardous waste site”, then yes, they would be required to obtain HAZWOPER certification.
 They would need to have SCBAs and Level A and B suits (that can weigh 30-40 pounds each) and cost about $10,000.00 per worker.
 But they would already know this.